Industrial property – the quiet achiever

 Though growth in the population and eCommerce has not been the only source of additional demand, intense competition amongst occupiers has pushed rents and property valuations up whilst vacancy rates have fallen.
 Digital technologies have allowed consumers and wholesalers to look further afield for goods and to compare prices across a global platform.
 Logistics enables these businesses and markets around the world to connect.

 In more recent years, strategically located industrial sites has become limited in major markets like Sydney and Melbourne, where strong competition exists for specialist land users like data centres, food processing, home storage, mixed used retail and cold storage.
-Though these alternative uses represent a small proportion of occupied stock, Australia capital city centric population growth has seen significant demand emanating from these specialised industrial sectors.
+Though these alternative uses represent a small proportion of occupied stock, Australian capital city centric population growth has seen significant demand emanating from these specialised industrial sectors.

 For data centres in particular, the key inputs driving demand for these prized locations is access to ample power, fibre connectivity, proper zoning, and water and sewage management – all high-end specifications that result in the property owner having a valuable rental stream on a very long-term lease.
 The growing demand for data centres has resulted in expanding development pipelines, which is exemplified by the global property player – Goodman Group who has only more recently identified that many of their own strategically located industrial sites can be better utilised as data centres.
 At its half year results in February, Goodman announced it had the power capacity to develop a global portfolio of data centres worth $80 billion over the next five to seven years.